deathworlders/online/content/books/deathworlders/chapter-49-division.md

 There were worse ways to show affection, being real about it.

 Docking with Armstrong Station was nice and easy.
-Andrews backed the jitney into a hangar and dropped it onto the deck with a gentle bump and only a couple feet of clearance between them and the neighboring Firebird.
+Andrews backed the Jitney into a hangar and dropped it onto the deck with a gentle bump and only a couple feet of clearance between them and the neighboring Firebird.
 By the time the ramp came down, there were marines waiting for them.

 No need for a head-check this time, thank fuck.
 They still went through a security scanner as they were escorted out of the hangar, and made a bee-line through the public concourse, headed for the downlink Array.

 Hoeff had never spent much time on Armstrong, and looking around he made a note to come back up at some point and get to know the place better.
 The station was a Dominion basic design that had been pretty heavily modified and upgraded to suit human sensibilities about things like, say, public safety.
 Even so, it was goddamned impressive.

-Armstrong handled three classes of traffic: alien civilian merchants, human civilian engineers, and human/gao military.
+Armstrong handled three classes of traffic: alien civilian merchants, human civilian engineers, and human/Gao military.
 In deference to nonhuman guests, the station concourse was kept at Dominion Standard Gravity, a good bit weaker than Earth.
 It gave the water feature in the middle a little something extra: the water curved gracefully through the air just a little slower and a little higher than it would have on Earth.

 The lower gravity had an effect on the gorilla trio, too: Yan seemed rather thoroughly unimpressed, Vemik was trying and mostly failing to hide his bouncing experiments, and Julian…quieted down and wound up a bit again.
 Bad memories, probably.
 Hoeff understood.